How are you feeling today?

 The fact that thoughts and emotions are not either/or is important to remember because it will come up (if it hasn’t already).
 Grief is full of puzzling paradoxes!
 You may have your own examples, but here are a few…

 A wife loves her deceased husband, but also needs the companionship and affection of a partner.
 Her connection with a new partner does not diminish her love for her deceased husband.

 A woman has struggled with infertility in the past and her grief over this loss makes her feel a little jealous when her friends become pregnant, even though she is truly very happy for them.

 A brother feels that grieving his sister’s death has made him stronger and has given him a greater appreciation for life, but he still wishes the death had never happened.

 A daughter feels hopeful for the future, but scared that moving forward will mean having to leave her deceased mother behind.

 A husband feel happy at his son’s graduation, but also sad that his late wife couldn’t be there to witness their son’s special day.

-Grief opens your eyes to a world in which the sun and rain can exist at exactly the same time.
-This reality can be a bit disorienting at first, but in many ways it is a good thing.
+Grief opens your eyes to a world in which the sun and rain can exist in the same moment.
+This reality can be a bit disorienting at first, but in many ways, it is a good thing.
 It means that you don’t have to choose between grieving the past and living in the present.
 It means that the pain of loss can exist right alongside things like pleasure, happiness, and hope.
-And above all else, it means that you never have to leave your loved one behind and you move forward in the present.
+And above all else, it means that you never have to leave your loved one behind as you move forward in the present.